-Cloud Foundation introduces a new abstraction, workload domains, for creating logical pools across compute, storage, and networking.
+In Cloud Foundation, a workload domains is a policy based resource construct with specific availability and performance attributes.
+It combines compute (vSphere), storage (vSAN), networking (NSX-T Data Center), and cloud management (vRealize Suite) into a single consumable entity. for creating logical pools across compute, storage, and networking.
 A workload domain consists of one or more vSphere clusters, provisioned automatically by SDDC Manager.

 There are two types of workload domains - the management domain and VI workload domains.

 The management domain is created during the bring-up process.
 It contains the Cloud Foundation management components.
-This includes an instance of vCenter Server and required NSX for vSphere components (NSX Manager and three NSX Controller VMs) for the management domain.
-All vRealize Suite components, such as vRealize Log Insight, vRealize Operations Manager, vRealize Automation, and vRealize Suite Lifecycle Manager, are installed in the management domain.
+This includes an instance of vCenter Server and a three-node NSX Manager cluster for the management domain.
 The management domain uses vSAN storage.

-Cloud Foundation implements Virtual Infrastructure (VI) workload domains for user workloads.
-You can choose the storage option (vSAN, NFS, or VMFS on FC) and NSX Platform (NSX for vSphere or NSX-T) for each VI workload domain.
-The workload domain can consist of one or more vSphere clusters.
+You can create Virtual Infrastructure (VI) workload domains for user workloads.
+For each VI workload domain, you can choose the storage option (vSAN, NFS, or VMFS on FC).
+A VI workload domain can consist of one or more vSphere clusters.
 Each cluster starts with a minimum of three hosts and can scale up to the vSphere maximum of 64 hosts.
 SDDC Manager automates creation of the workload domain and the underlying vSphere cluster(s).